 In gay culture, the expression “coming out” was initially borrowed from the world of debutante balls.
 But in the 1960s, the phrase came to refer to being in hiding when “from the closet” was added.
 In recent decades, pared down to the original “coming out,” it has typically come to refer to proudly expressing one’s homosexuality to the world.
 The abbreviated version has also been adopted by the trans community, which has been the focus of perhaps unprecedented media attention in the last year.
+In today’s day and age, people can now be loud and proud of their gender identity thanks to accessories like the lgbt pride pins.

 Of course, the fact that gender identity does not always match biological sex is not news.
 The world was captivated by Christine Jorgensen, an American transgender woman who transitioned in the 1950s in Europe.
 She had first traveled there after being drafted into the U.S. Army.
 Following sex reassignment surgery and hormone treatments, she returned to the U.S. and welcomed taking on the role of transgender spokesperson.
 Actual sex reassignment surgery dates back to the 1920s and ‘30s in Germany.
 But Ms. Jorgensen became the first person to also benefit from the addition of female hormone therapy, as did Renée Richards, American ophthalmologist and former professional tennis player, who started with hormone therapy before having surgery in the 1970s.
 Caroline “Tula” Cossey, a British model who transitioned in the 1970s also, was outed as transsexual after she performed as an extra as a “James Bond girl” in the 1981 movie For Your Eyes Only.